pilaf/pcitrw/01-01-binary-search.md

 ##### Dictionary

 A person wants to look for a word in an English dictionary.
-They may open the book in any page, choose any word in it and compare it with the word they are looking for.
-Since the words are sorted they know in which way to proceed.
+They may open the book at any page, choose any word in it and compare it with the word they are looking for.
+Since the words are sorted they know on which side to look next.
 They can now do this process over and over again until finding the wanted word.

 Doing these steps will lead to the result sooner or later.
 But if instead of comparing any word, they compare with the word that is